iamtrask/openmined.org/README.md

 # OpenMined.org

 ## Getting Started
+- Make sure you have NPM and SASS installed (https://www.npmjs.com/, http://sass-lang.com/guide)
+- run `npm install`
-Make sure you have NPM installed and run `npm install`.
-This should get you the required packages in order to compile SASS.
+- run `sass --watch ./` This should get you the required packages in order to compile SASS.
+- open `index.html` in your browser.

 ## Contributing
 Create an issue first and discuss all changes publicly.
 Follow a standard pull request model for version control.